Frankfurt National Assembly: Opening hostilities

 Denmark landed 7,000 troops near Flensburg on 1 April 1848 to suppress the rebels.
-The Confederate Diet ordered Prussia to protect the Duchies on 4 April and recognized the revolutionary government.
-But it was only when Denmark ordered its fleet to seize Prussian ships on 19 April that General Friedrich von Wrangel marched his Prussian troops upon Danish positions at the Dannevirke entrenchment and the city of Schleswig.
+The Confederate Diet ordered Prussia to protect the duchies on 4 April and recognized the revolutionary government.
+But it was only when Denmark ordered its fleet to seize Prussian ships on 19 April that General Friedrich von Wrangel marched his Prussian troops against Danish positions at the Dannevirke entrenchment and the city of Schleswig.
 His columns pushed through Schleswig and seized the key fortress of Fredericia without a struggle on 2 May.
 All of Jutland lay before Wrangel and the National Assembly urged a swift defeat of the Danes for the sake of Schleswig's revolution.
-But pressure from foreign sources arose from all quarters: Tsar Nicholas of Russia sent sharp warnings to Berlin about respecting the integrity of Denmark, as King Frederick was a cousin of the Tsar.
+But pressure from foreign sources arose from all quarters: Nicholas I of Russia sent sharp warnings to Berlin about respecting the integrity of Denmark, as King Frederick was a cousin of the Tsar.
 The British were agitated by Prussian aggression.
-Then, Sweden landed 6,000 troops on the Island of Fünen (Fyn) opposite the Duchy of Schleswig.
+Then, Sweden landed 6,000 troops on the Island of Funen opposite the Duchy of Schleswig.

 Arranging an armistice

 With Prussia threatened by war on several fronts, terms for an armistice were arranged through Swedish mediation at Malmö on 2 July 1848 and the order to cease operations handed to General Wrangel ten days later.
 However, Wrangel refused to accept the terms, declaring he was under orders not from Berlin but from the Confederate Diet, which had just been superseded by the Provisional Central Power.
 Therefore, he would hold positions and await further orders from the Regent.
 With popular sentiment on Wrangel's side, the Berlin court could not condemn him.
-They tried to steer a middle course by recognizing Wrangel's actions but asked the Regent for direct control of the German Confederate Army in order to enforce a peace based on 2 July agreement.
+They tried to steer a middle course by recognizing Wrangel's actions but asked the Regent for direct control of the German Federal Army in order to enforce a peace based on 2 July agreement.
 The Regent approved, but added extra demands upon the Danes and ordered the 30,000-strong German Confederate VIII.
 Army Corps to support Wrangel.
 This infuriated the foreign powers, who dispatched further threats to Berlin.

 On 26 August, Prussia, under strong pressure from Britain, Russia, and Sweden, signed a six-month armistice with Denmark at Malmö.
 Its terms included the withdrawal of all German Confederate soldiers from Schleswig-Holstein and a shared administration of the land.
 No recognition was made of the Provisional Central Power in the deliberations.

-On 5 September, at Frederick Dahlmann's instigation, the National Assembly initially rejected the Malmö Treaty with a vote of 238 against 221.
+On 5 September, at Friedrich Christoph Dahlmann's instigation, the National Assembly initially rejected the Malmö Armistice with a vote of 238 against 221.
 After that, Prime Minister Leiningen resigned his office.
 The Regent entrusted Dahlmann to form a new ministry, but his fiery rhetoric over Schleswig-Holstein could not be turned into political capital.
-The Austrian deputy Anton von Schmerling succeeded Leiningen as Prime Minister.
+The Austrian deputy Anton von Schmerling succeeded Leiningen as prime minister.